Will the world pass 2 degrees Celsius over pre-industrial levels before 2050?

 ## Contract Snapshot

-This market resolves to Yes if the annual global mean surface temperature anomaly reaches or exceeds +2.0°C above 1850-1900 pre-industrial levels in any calendar year before January 1, 2050.
-If this condition is not met by December 31, 2049, the market resolves to No. A Yes resolution requires at least two of the specified Source Agencies (NASA GISS, NCEI, Berkeley Earth, and HadCRUT) to report the 2.0°C threshold has been met.
+The market resolves to "Yes" if the annual global mean surface temperature anomaly reaches or exceeds +2.0°C above 1850-1900 pre-industrial levels in any calendar year before January 1, 2050.
+This threshold must be reported by at least two of the specified source agencies (NASA Goddard Institute for Space Studies, NCEI, Berkeley Earth, and UK Met Office Hadley Centre).
+Otherwise, if the event does not occur, the market resolves to "No" and closes by December 31, 2049, 11:59 PM EST.

 ## Market Discussion